On the road to Coober Pedy

 Those who have never seen a road train, I have four words – It is a beast!
 Some states allow up to 4 trailers, and this makes the road train 53.5 metres long!
 Try to overtake it… It’s a real challenge.

 The distance of 250 km passed us very quickly, although the landscape in the window changed constantly.
-The fact is, that it was still a desert, but the vegetation changed every few dozen kilometers.
-Once the dominant color was gray grass, then everything was lush green.
-The color of the ground also changed from gray to ocher to auburn – it looked fantastic.
+The fact is, that it was still a desert, but the vegetation changed every few dozen kilometres.
+Once the dominant colour was grey grass, then everything was lush green.
+The colour of the ground also changed from grey to ocher to auburn – it looked fantastic.

 Arriving in Coober Pedy

-The first thing we saw when we were on Coober Pedy outskirts was this fully dirt coated 4WD car (below).
+The first thing we saw when we were on Coober Pedy outskirts was this full dirt coated 4WD car (below).
 Look at this car.
-I imagine the off road must be pretty challenging here.
+I imagine the off-road must be pretty challenging here.